ENVIS Centre, Ministry of Environment & Forest, Govt. of India

 • Mobile Sources include vehicles, marine vessels, and aircrafts.
 Fumes from paint, hairspray, varnish, aerosol sprays and other solvents also contribute towards air pollution.

-• Waste deposition in landfills; generate methan during the breakdown of compounds.
+• Waste deposition in landfills; generate methane during the breakdown of compounds.
 Methane being highly flammable and forms explosive mixtures with air.

-• Methane is also an asphyxiant and displaces oxygen in anenclosed space.
-Military resources, such as nuclear wepons and toxic gases are also key source of air pollution.
+• Methane is also an asphyxiant and displaces oxygen in an enclosed space.
+Military resources, such as nuclear weapons and toxic gases are also key source of air pollution.

 ii.
 Natural sources